 You can identify your system using the unique Express Service Code and Service Tag.
 The service tag information is available on a sticker on the chassis of the system.
 This information is used by Dell EMC personnel to route support calls to the appropriate personnel.

-The following image displays a sample service tag, which is available as a sticker on the hard drive cage.
+The following image displays a sample service tag, which is available as a sticker on the side of the system.

 Figure 3.
 Sample Service Tag